Math major and advanced courses FAQ

 The application is now online.
 It must be endorsed by the math department, both the DUS and the DGS.
 That being so, you must submit the form at least two weeks before the last day of classees of your fifth semester at Yale.
 You should then schedule a follow-up meeting with the DUS to talk about the program.

-The application must reach the Dean’s office by the last day of classes of your fifth term, and no late applications are accepted.
+The application must reach the Dean’s office by the last day of classes of your fifth term.
+The Dean’s office does not accept late applications.
+Decisions are usually sent out about a month after the following semester starts.

 At the beginning of your last semester, you must submit a petition for receiving a Master’s degree.
 This also has a firm deadline, typically about three weeks after classes start.
 The form can be found on the Registrar’s website, under forms and petitions, and it is called “Degree petition (en route and terminal)”.